-The maps used in this exercise are a snapshot in time.
-Drought Risk - Real-time many other data are updated daily and are animated on NOAA's SOS Explorer® application.
+The maps used in this exercise are web-based.
+Hazards in real-time can be seen in many other datasets - Earthquakes, Hurricanes, Tsunamis - and are animated on NOAA's SOS Explorer® application.
 Get it on your mobile device or Windows computer.
-Then, browse for the "Drought Risk - Real-time" dataset in the app.
+Then, browse for the Real-time datasets in the app.
 Be sure you have downloaded all of the images before class.